Science in Action & Object I.D. Day at the Sam Noble Museum

 Visitors bring in objects for identification, family fun

-NORMAN— Many people find and collect objects that they recognize, but can’t identify.
+Many people find and collect objects that they recognize, but can’t identify.
 Could it be a rock or a fossil?
 A piece of mammoth tusk or a mineral?
 An arrow point or a chunk of flint?
 All these questions and more can be answered from 1 to 5 p.m.
 Sunday, Feb.
-26 during Science in Action and Object I.D.
-Day at the Sam Noble Museum in Norman.
+24, during Science in Action & Object I.D.
+Day at the Sam Noble Museum.
+Wild Al’s food truck will be on site, serving barbecue and other Southern foods for purchase.

 Experts will converge to investigate objects of all kinds brought in from the private collections of people from across the state.
 Everything from bones and rocks to Native American objects and languages are brought in to the museum on this day for the experts to ponder over, identify and explain.

-Museum staff from archaeology, ethnology, genomic resources, reptiles and amphibians, fishes, vertebrate and invertebrate paleontology, mammals, Native American languages, birds, paleobotany, and modern invertebrates such as insects will be available to make identifications and answer questions.
-Each department also will have a number of objects on view from their collection to serve as “show and tell” for visitors.
+Museum staff from archaeology, ethnology, genomic resources, reptiles and amphibians, ichthyology, vertebrate and invertebrate paleontology, mammals, Native American languages, paleobotany, and modern invertebrates, such as insects, will be available to make identifications and answer questions.
+Each department also will have a number of objects on view from their collection to serve as “show-and-tell” for visitors.

 Fossils are found regularly throughout the state of Oklahoma.
 The Common Fossils of Oklahoma page allows visitors to submit images and information about fossils they have found and allow the experts at the museum to try and identify them.

-The Sam Noble Museum is located on the University of Oklahoma Norman campus at Timberdell Road and Chautauqua Avenue.
-Hours are 10 a.m. to 5 p.m.
-Monday through Saturday and 1 to 5 p.m. on Sunday.
 Admission is $5 for adults, $4 for seniors 65 and up, and $3 for youth ages 6 to 17.
-Children ages 5 and under are free.
+Children ages 5 and under are admitted free.
 Discounts are available for military personnel and their immediate families.
+For accommodations on the basis of disability, call (405) 325-4712.

 # # #